You-Gao/Blog/mainpages/about.md

 - [brain dumps](https://btxx.org/posts/dump/)

 ---
 [^1]: I specifically made the photos tab in anticipation of getting my film developed.
-It has turned into meme/media sharing, which isn't the worse alternative usecase.
+It has turned into meme/media sharing, which isn't the worse alternative use case.
 [^2]: I plan on trying tags for visualization and grouping in my [archive]({{ 'archive' | absolute_url}})